neomatrix369/SalarySlipKata/README.md

 ### Scenario 1: print a salary slip with employee details for an employee

   <p>Given I have an employee</p>
-  <p>When I generate a salary slip for the employee</p>
+  <p>When I generate a monthly salary slip for the employee</p>
-  <p>Then it should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance, Tax payable and Net payable</p>
+  <p>Then it should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance, Tax payable and Net payable for the month</p>

 - Acceptance criteria:
     - Should pass Employee Id, Employee Name and Annual Salary